xkunwu/xkunwu.github.io/pages/about/why-not-wine.md

 I like practical and experimental studies, so I enjoyed learning many courses through experiments about nature there (e.g. Microbiology, Organic Chemistry, Plant Science, Genetics, Viticulture, etc.)
 I also like the broad scope and many specialized topics that my school can offer, which include interesting studies like Wine-making, Wine-tasting, French language, etc.

-Besides, our curriculum follows a serious engineering training principle - just to name a few: Calculus, Physics, Mechanical Fundamentals, Enzyme Engineering - it's really amazing to realize that I actually learned quite a lot in retrospect.
+Besides, our curriculum follows a serious engineering training principle - just to name a few: Calculus, Physics, Mechanical Fundamentals, Enzyme Engineering - it's really surprising to realize that I learned quite a lot in retrospect.
 So there is really nothing to complain about my undergraduate study - at least I spent 4 wonderful and fulfilling years.

 But, why didn't I choose wine related career after graduate?